Sam Presti | Executive Vice President and General Manager

 Rob Hennigan | Vice President of Basketball Operations

-Hennigan and his wife, Marissa, are the parents of a son, Jameson.
+Hennigan and his wife, Marissa, are the parents of two sons, Jameson and Jack.

 Will Dawkins | Vice President of Basketball Operations

-Dawkins, his wife, Tara and their children Trey and Journee currently reside in Edmond.
+Dawkins, his wife, Tara and their children Trey, Journee and Rylee currently reside in Edmond, Okla.